frozen in time

 “The safety of our runners, volunteers, community partners and staff is our top priority,” race officials stated.
 “We can not risk having runners and volunteers out on course during either of those time periods, with no way to ensure that everyone can safely seek shelter if the need arises.”

 While I was disappointed, they made the correct decision.
 A completely understandable and responsible move to cancel the event.
 The thunderstorm was pretty nasty.
 A virtual option was offered.
 So the next day on Easter Sunday I ran 13.1 miles along Chicago’s lakefront.
 I tried to make it not feel like another training run by increasing my pace but it wasn’t the same.
 I missed the nervous energy that takes over my body five minutes before the horn blows to begin the race.
 I missed the crowds.
 I missed fighting for a water cup at an aid station.
 You just can not replicate the race day atmosphere independently.
-Once my results are verified they will mail the medal.
+I emailed my results and they were verified.
+A medal arrived in the mail a couple weeks later.
 My first ever virtual race completed.

 Race 3 – Ravenswood Run